National Pension Scheme (NPS)

-Types of Funds under National Pension Scheme
+Types of Funds under the National Pension Scheme

 Central government bonds – Low risk but volatile at the same time in long term bonds, it promises a return of around 6 %.

-State government, PSUs and private firms bonds – Quality of the company is responsible for the risk.
+The state government, PSUs and private firms bonds – Quality of the company is responsible for the risk.
 A good company might have low risks involved.
 It promises a return of around 9 %

-Index based stocks – High risk as in equity funds, offers a low return of around 4 %
+Index-based stocks – High risk as in equity funds, offers a low return of around 4 %

 The investor can divide his/her investment amount in different bonds depending on the risk he/she chooses to take.
 The investment amount and its division keep changing with the age increasing.
 High age makes the equity percentage less and debt percentage more.